Ren0k/Atmospheric-Data/README.md

 ## Install

-Simply put the folder 'atmoData' in your KSP/Ships/Script folder.
+Put the folder 'atmoData' in your KSP/Ships/Script folder.

 ## Use

-From a script enter runpath("atmoData/getAtmoData.ks").
+See the example:
+- Run both Time.ks and AtmoData.ks.
+- Init the function you want
+- To change to a different planet, reset the function with the required planet

 ## Quick Guide